Azure/webapps-deploy/README.md

 5. Paste the entire JSON object produced by the `az ad sp create-for-rbac` command as the secret value and save the secret.

+NOTE: to manage service principals created with `az ad sp create-for-rbac`, visit the [Azure portal](https://portal.azure.com), navigate to your Azure Active Directory, then select **Manage** > **App registrations** on the left-hand menu.
+Your service principal should appear in the list.
+Select a principal to navigate to its properties.
+You can also manage role assignments using the [az role assignment](https://docs.microsoft.com/cli/azure/role/assignment?view=azure-cli-latest) command.

 #### Configure web app private registry credentials

 This sample assumes the `node-rnc` web application has been previously configured to authenticate against the private registry.
 If you wish to set private registry authentication settings on the workflow, you can either use: